-- RCSSCI 260 "Understanding Power, Theorizing Knowledge" and RCSSCI 290, a one credit course taken in the same academic term that helps develop a prospectus for the major. - One other "gateway" course, either an RCSSCI 200 level course or another course chosen in consultation with the STP department advisor.
+- 1. RCSSCI 260 "Understanding Power, Theorizing Knowledge" and RCSSCI 290, a one credit course taken in the same academic term that helps develop a prospectus for the major. - One other "gateway" course, either an RCSSCI 200 level course or another course chosen in consultation with the STP department advisor.
 The aim of the gateway course is to introduce students to issues and approaches in the social sciences as well as to the ways questions are framed from different disciplinary perspectives.

-Requirements for the Major:
+Requirements for the Major.
+Complete the following non-overlapping groupings: